Stephen Johnson Field

 Stephen Johnson Field (November 4, 1816 – April 9, 1899) was an American jurist.
-He was an Associate Justice of the United States Supreme Court from May 20, 1863, to December 1, 1897, the second longest tenure of any justice.
-Prior to this appointment, he was the fifth Chief Justice of California.
+He was an Associate Justice of the United States Supreme Court from 1863 to 1897, and prior to that, he was the fifth Chief Justice of California.
+He had the third-longest tenure of any justice and is the only justice who served contemporaneously with one of their relatives, his nephew, David J. Brewer.

 Early life and education

 Born in Haddam, Connecticut, he was the sixth of the nine children of David Dudley Field I, a Congregationalist minister, and his wife Submit Dickinson, a teacher.
 His family produced three other children of major prominence in 19th century America: David Dudley Field II the prominent attorney, Cyrus Field, the millionaire investor and creator of the Atlantic Cable, and Rev. Henry Martyn Field, a prominent clergyman and travel writer.
 He grew up in Stockbridge, Massachusetts, and went to Turkey at thirteen with his sister Emilia and her missionary husband, Rev. Josiah Brewer.
 He received a B.A. from Williams College, Williamstown, Massachusetts, in 1837.
 While attending Williams College he was one of the original Founders of the Delta Upsilon fraternity.
 After reading law in Albany with Harmanus Bleecker and New York City with his brother David, Stephen was admitted to the bar.
 He practiced law with David until 1848, when he went to California during the Gold Rush.

 Field was an uncle of future Associate Justice David Josiah Brewer.
 Other notable relatives include Paul Stephen Field and legal scholar Anne Field.